Convert a single-family to a multifamily using FHA 203k.

 You may need to hire an architect to plan out your conversion to ensure maximum utility from each unit.

-Find an experienced contractor
+Find an experienced contractor and consultant

 The contractor can mean the difference between a successful project and a terrible experience.

 You should use a contractor who has done multiple 203k projects.
-The contractor is responsible for working up a detailed bid that is accurate down to the penny, all before the work starts.
+The contractor is responsible for working up a detailed bid that is accurate down to the penny all before the work starts.
 Changes in bids during the loan process can lead to re-underwrites, loan amount changes, and appraisal change fees.

 Rather than training a contractor how to do a 203k, find one that already knows.
 Ask around local real estate investment groups on Facebook and BiggerPockets.
-You can also search the 203k Contractor portal.

 Related reading